Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret-manager-ui/guide.en-gb.md

 ![Secret Manager](images/Secret-content.png){.thumbnail}

-A selector allows you to navigate between different versions of the secret, as well as the status of the selected version.
+A selector allows you to navigate between different versions of the secret, and view the status of the selected version.
 If the version is disabled or deleted, no value is displayed.

 #### Managing Versions